 - What is the going corporate sedan rate in San Francisco in 2026?

 - Resident-fleet operators on negotiated corporate accounts anchor at $80–90/hr for a black-sedan (E-Class, 5-Series, or equivalent) with a typical three-hour minimum on point-to-point work.
 That figure is the lowest in MBT's four-metro corporate-ground index — below Manhattan ($100/hr), LA ($90/hr), and Miami ($85/hr) — and reflects the structural pressure that the venture-capital and growth-stage tech cohort's preference for app-based dispatch has placed on resident-fleet retail floors.
-Published retail rates run higher; Detailed Drivers' cross-city sedan posts at $100/hr, and Wheely's premium-app tier sits above $140/hr on S-Class.
+Published flat rates run higher and are surge-free: Detailed Drivers' cross-city sedan posts at a flat $100/hr and $100 point-to-point, with premium-app tiers elsewhere in the market sitting above $140/hr on S-Class.
 SUV tiers in SF add a $25–35/hr premium to the sedan floor.

 - Why has app-based dispatch penetrated the SF corporate market faster than other metros?